MikeyPdog/TLD-CustomNomad/README.md

 Requires The Long Dark Mod Loader: https://github.com/zeobviouslyfakeacc/ModLoaderInstaller

+Copy CustomNomad.dll and Nomad.txt file into your /mods/ folder.
+Tweak the values of Nomad.txt to suit your game style!

 Features so far:
 * All features customisable using text file
 * Days required raised from 3 to 5 in each location